For years, we’ve been told that skipping breakfast is a bad idea.

 Likewise, most studies that show a link between breakfast and weight loss are “observational” in nature.
 They might show a connection between eating breakfast and a reduced risk of weight gain.
 What they don’t show is that one is causing the other.

-Skipping Breakfast and Weight Loss
+Is Skipping Breakfast Good for Weight Loss?

 A number of controlled trials have tested the proposed link between breakfast and weight loss.
 All show much the same thing.
 Skipping breakfast doesn’t have a great deal of impact on your ability to lose weight one way or the other.